nicoverbruggen/NickelTypeFix/README.md

 ## Uninstall

-Delete `KOBOeReader/.adds/nickel-type-fix/uninstall` and reboot — NickelHook removes the mod on the next boot.
+Delete `KOBOeReader/.adds/nickel-type-fix/uninstall` and reboot; NickelHook removes the mod on the next boot.
 The in-memory patches revert automatically (nothing was written to disk).

 ## Notes